open-resources/physics_bank/content/public/010.Rotational Motion/Topic Outcome/Cars on Hills/cars_on_hills.md

     vars:
       title: Cars on Hills
       units: "$\frac{m}{s^2}"
-    v: 21
+    v: 16
-    r: 288
+    r: 174
-    mu: 8.74
+    mu: 5.38
 ---
 # {{ params.vars.title }}
-Two cars are driving at {{ params.v }} m/s along the road shown in the Figure.
+Two cars are driving at {{params.v}} $m/s$ along the road shown in the figure.
 Car B is at the bottom of a hill and car C is at the top.
-Both hills have a {{ params.r }} m radius of curvature.
+Both hills have a {{params.r}} $m$ radius of curvature.
 Suppose both cars suddenly brake hard and start to skid.

 <img src="q4.png" width=400 alt="Two cars on two hills on equal raduis of curvature">